kopia/kopia/site/content/docs/Reference/Command-Line/_index.md

 NOTICE: The token printed above can be trivially decoded to reveal the repository password.
 Do not store it in an unsecured place.
 ```

-> NOTE: Make sure to safeguard the repository token, as it gives full access to the repository to anybody in its posession.
+> NOTE: Make sure to safeguard the repository token, as it gives full access to the repository to anybody in its possession.

 ### Configuration File